-The exact cause of chronic lymphocytic leukaemia is not known although a genetic shift is the general causative agent.
+The exact cause of chronic leukemia of lymphocytic origin (CLL) is not known although a genetic shift is the general causative agent.
 The genetic mutation of the DNA results in rapid multiplication of the white blood cells which do not mature fully.
 They are also incapable of performing their function despite being present in such high numbers.
 Their lifespan is increased.
 All these factors lead to an overall increased accumulation of white blood cells in the blood.

-The risk factors associated with chronic lymphoid leukaemia are:
+The risk factors associated with chronic lymphoid leukemia are:

-- Age: the older the patient, greater the risk of developing chronic lymphocytic leukaemia.
-Patients over the age of 60 ae considered to be in higher risk.
+Age: The older the patient, greater the risk of developing chronic lymphocytic leukemia.
+Patients over the age of 60 are considered to be at higher risk.

-- Race: people of the white race have a greater tendency to develop leukaemia.
+Race: People of the white race have a greater tendency to develop leukemia.

-- Family history: if the patient has a history of CLL in their family, the risk of developing it is also increased.
+Family History: If the patient has a history of CLL or any other form of chronic leukemia in their family, the risk of developing it is also increased.

-- Chemical agents: some chemical agents found in insecticides and herbicides (like Agent Orange) are known to cause chronic lymphocytic leukaemia.
+Chemical Agents: Some chemical agents found in insecticides and herbicides (like Agent Orange) are known to cause chronic leukaemia or CLL.